Quantum Eraser Using A Modified Stern-Gerlach Setup

 Here we propose an implementation of quantum eraser using a modified Stern-Gerlach setup with spin-1/2 particles.
-As one will see later, the nice feature of this implementation is that it involves particles, instead of photons, and quantum erasing is vividly brought out by two sets of interference fringes on a real screen.
-No coincident counting of any kind is needed.
+As one will see later, the nice feature of this implementation is that it is simple, easy to visualize and carry out, and quantum erasure is vividly brought out by two sets of interference fringes on a real screen.
+The setup is fairly simple, and no coincident counting of any kind is required.

 The setup consists of a Stern-Gerlach setup and a source of spin-1/2 particle (see Fig. 1).
 The particle travels along the positive y-axis, and the magnetic field is along the z-direction.
 After the Stern-Gerlach magnet, which we will call, the {\em which-way magnet}, there is a double-slit, kept such that the slits are parallel to the x-axis.
 Normally, in a double-split experiment, the position spread of the state of the particle (along the direction of the slit) when it reaches the slit, should be larger than distance between the two slits.
 Only then will both the slits ``see" the particle at the same time.
 On the other hand, in the present setup, the initial position spread of the particle state has to be much smaller than the distance between the slits.
 The particle starts out in a spin state ${1\over\sqrt{2}}(|S_z;+\rangle+|S_z;-\rangle)$, where $|S_z;\pm\rangle$ represent the eigenstates of $\hat{S_z}$, the z-component of the spin.